tarek-debug/Forex-Predictor/readme.md

    ```bash
    docker build -t [DockerHub Username]forex-data-storage:v0.0.1 ./data_storage
    ```
+Once the images have been built, replace the image tags in yaml files with your own.
+Then, deploy them from apps directory.

 4. **Create Namespace and Deploy Services to Kubernetes**: Make sure to change to rename the image container names to the ones you built in your dockerhub account.